Astralsound - P.A. Systems and Equipment for Sale or Hire

 Alternating Current.
 Electricity is characterised by the movement of electrons through a conductor.
 In a DC circuit (see DC, below) the electrons always move in the same direction (from negative to positive).
 In AC circuits the electron movement alternates in direction.
 In some (e.g. mains) circuits, the direction of electron movement alternates regularly at a fixed frequency (50 Hz, in the case of UK mains).
 In other circuits (e.g. audio) the electron flow follows a complicated pattern, corresponding with the frequency and amplitude of the combined signal.

-In PA systems, crossovers are commonly described as active or passive, and historically these terms were also used to distinguish between (active) loudspeakers that required an external crossover with a separate amplifier for each driver and (passive) loudspeakers that did not.
+In loudspeaker systems, crossovers are commonly described as active or passive, and historically these terms were also used to distinguish between (active) loudspeakers that required an external crossover with a separate amplifier for each driver and (passive) loudspeakers that could be run directly from a single amplifier channel.

 After Fade Listen.
-A switch routing the post-fade signal (from a channel, group or auxiliary) to the mixer's meters and headphones.
-See the Mixer page for more details.
+A switch routing the post‑fade signal (from a channel, group or auxiliary) to the mixer's meters and headphones.
+See the Mixers page for more details.

-Auxiliary.
 The fader output from a mixer channel can be routed to the main left and right outputs (and, if the mixer has them, to groups).
-Extra channel outputs (individually controlled by knobs in the channel strip) are usually know as Auxiliary Outputs.
+Extra channel outputs (individually controlled by knobs in the channel strip) are usually known as Auxiliary Outputs.

 A signal transmission protocol in which two copies of the signal are transmitted on separate conductors.
-The two signal copies are opposite in phase but otherwise identical.
-The receiving device responds to the difference between the signals, so that any cable-borne interference (which will be in the same phase on both conductors) is cancelled.
+The two signal copies are opposite in polarity but otherwise identical.
+The receiving device responds to the difference between the signals, so that any cable‑borne interference (which will be in the same polarity on both conductors) is cancelled.
+In balanced cables, the signal ground is not connected to system grounds: the "screen" connection (Pin 1 of a standard XLR connector) is just that - a screen - and does not form part of the signal path.
 Also see Unbalanced, below.

 Frequency range (in Octaves).
 See the Parametric EQ page for a little more detail.